 Reach back, line, and angle

 Another parallel between hitting a baseball and throwing backhand is a literal parallel.
 In baseball the best chance a hitter has to hit a line drive is by swinging fairly level — or parallel to the ground.
 The big uppercut may seem attractive to those swinging for the fences but, more often than not, results in lazy fly balls or pop-ups.
-In disc golf the natural tendency is to throw on a low-to-high arc that is much like an uppercut in baseball — and the results are predictably similar.
+In disc golf the natural tendency (usually ingrained from previous experience ‘flipping’ a Frisbee disc) is to throw on a low-to-high arc that is much like an uppercut in baseball — and the results are predictably similar.

-This goes for the angle of the disc as well.
+This goes for the angle of the ‘nose’, or front, of the disc as well.

-A good long, straight throw depends not only on the line on which you launch the disc, but also the angle in which it is held in your hand.
+A good flat, straight throw depends not only on the line on which you launch the disc, but also the angle in which the disc is held in your hand.
 While the line of your shot primarily affects the elevation trajectory of your shot (see last paragraph), the angle at which you’re holding and throwing the disc will affect whether it is released with a left or right turn.

 If you are right-handed and your main issue is the disc always cutting immediately to the left, you’re likely holding and throwing the disc at an angle where the edge you’re gripping is much higher than the opposite edge.
 If you’re trying to get a nice flat, straight flight, both edges should be the same distance from the ground from reach-back to release.
 The follow-through should reinforce this angle as well.

-Work on keeping the disc on a line and angle that stay parallel to the ground – about even with your belly button — from the time you pull the disc all the way back to the time you release it.
+Work on keeping the disc on a line and angle that stay parallel to the ground – somewhere between your waist and sternum — from the time you pull the disc all the way back to the time you release it.
 You can do some fine tuning later, to get the specialized flights you want — after you’ve mastered flat and straight.